untillpro/scm4j/scm4j-deployer-engine/README.md

 # Self-upgrade

 Product which uses `scm4j-deployer-engine` must implement `IImmutable`.
--Deployment
+- Deployment
-  -new product deploys in `IProduct.getDefaultDeploymentPath` and creates child directory, which is called the same as the product version
+  - new product deploys in `IProduct.getDefaultDeploymentPath` and creates child directory, which is called the same as the product version
-  -file `latest` with latest product version writes in `IProduct.getDefaultDeploymentPath` directory
+  - file `latest` with latest product version writes in `IProduct.getDefaultDeploymentPath` directory

 # Under the Hood

 `scm4j-deployer-engine` works with `scm4j-deployer-api` and `scm4j-deployer-installers`. `installers` is a project with few classes who knows how to run specific deployer(for example `Copy`, `Unzip`, `Exec`).
 Main class in `scm4j-deployer-engine` is `DeployerEngine` who describes in # Scenarious Overview.
-He invokes methods from -`Downloader` - checks API compatibility and downloads products and their deps -`Deployer` - deploys product and returns deployment result
+He invokes methods from
+- `Downloader` - checks API compatibility and downloads products and their deps
+- `Deployer` - deploys product and returns deployment result

 # How to Test